formulahendry/vscode-auto-rename-tag/README.md

 }
 ```

-**Note:** The setting should be set with language id defined in [VS Code](https://github.com/Microsoft/vscode/tree/master/extensions).
+The setting should be set with language id defined in [VS Code](https://github.com/Microsoft/vscode/tree/master/extensions).
 Taking [javascript definition](https://github.com/Microsoft/vscode/blob/master/extensions/javascript/package.json) as an example, we need to use `javascript` for `.js` and `.es6`, use `javascriptreact` for `.jsx`.
 So, if you want to enable this extension on `.js` file, you need to add `javascript` in settings.json.

+## Note

+From 1.44, VS Code offers the built-in [Rename On Type](https://code.visualstudio.com/updates/v1_44#_synced-regions) support for HTML and Handlebars that can be enabled with the setting `editor.renameOnType`.
+If this setting is enabled, this extension will skip HTML and Handlebars files regardless of the languages listed in `auto-rename-tag.activationOnLanguage`

 ## Change Log